AlyaSmirnova/Sprint_7/README.md

 ### 2. Order Management
 * **Order Creation:**
-    * Functional testing of the order placement process with various color combinations (Black, Grey, both, or none).
+    * Functional testing of the order placement process with various color combinations (Black, Grey, both or none).
     * Verification of successful response status codes (201 Created).
     * Validation of the order `track` number presence and data type in the response.
 * **Order Retrieval:**